MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/expanding-tooltip-infobox.md

 # Expanding Tooltip Infobox

 Often infoboxes are displayed when a user clicks or hovers over a pushpin.
 Another user friendly experience is to show the title when the user hovers over a pushpin like a tooltip, and if they click on the pushpin, then open the full infobox that contains the title and description.
 The following code shows how to accomplish this by using two infoboxes.
-One to power the toolitp experience and the other to display the full infobox.
+One to power the tooltip experience and the other to display the full infobox.

 ```html
 <!DOCTYPE html>